cllckn/database-management-systems/assignments/final-project.md

 Project Implementation: The quality and effectiveness of the project you implement.

-Oral Exam Performance: Your performance during the oral exam, which will take place during class in Week 15(specific day and time to be announced later).
+Oral Exam Performance: Your performance during the oral exam, which will take place during final exams(specific day and time to be announced later).

 ## Oral Exam Requirement

 The oral exam is **mandatory** as part of the evaluation process.
-Students will be assessed based on their understanding of the material presented in their **reports** and **source codes**.
+Students will be assessed based on their understanding of the material presented in their **reports** and **source code**.

 ### **During the Oral Exam:**
 - Reports must be **open** and accessible.
-- Source codes must be **ready to show** in the IDE.
+- Source code must be **ready to show**.
 - Applications must be **run** for demonstration.

 ## Group Work